-The New Year can bring an opportunity for a major overhaul in our lives.
+With the end of the year looming, often we're faced with the daunting prospect of having to overhaul our lives come January.
 But too often, we tend to focus on physical parts of our lives, like diets, exercise routines and our careers, when really it's an opportunity to reassess our mental health.

-This New Year, instead of clearing out your cupboards of junk food, clear your head by tackling your anxiety head on.
+This year, instead of clearing out your cupboards of junk food, clear your head by tackling your anxiety head on.

 Cultivate your support circle